 This was all such a shock because, you see, I had already given up on myself that morning.
 I had surrendered and declared defeat.
-I think I gave up to protect myself from the constant disappointment I had been experiencing for the previous month.
+I think I gave up to protect myself from the constant disappointment I had been experiencing for 2-3 weeks.

 The story ends unceremoniously: a couple more hours went by until I was fully dilated.
 By that time, I was in epidural happy-land.
 I was so tired, I could barely put two words together.
 I didn’t even care, I was so happy.
 I pushed like hell for about 30 minutes and out came Baby Alice, healthy and happy.

 In retrospect, it was a wonderful birth experience.
 I just wish I didn’t spend 85% of it in the bitter barn.